Ayan-Paul03/Diwali-Sales-Analysis/README.md

-# 🪔 Diwali Sales Analysis
+# 🪔 Sales Analysis

 ## 📌 Project Overview

-**Diwali Sales Analysis** is a data analytics project focused on understanding customer purchasing behavior and identifying important sales trends during the Diwali festival season.
+**Sales Analysis** is a data analytics project focused on understanding customer purchasing behavior and identifying important sales trends during the Diwali festival season.

 The project uses **Exploratory Data Analysis (EDA)** to analyze customer demographics, geographical regions, occupations, purchasing behavior, and product categories.
 The insights generated from the analysis can help businesses improve **targeted marketing strategies, customer engagement, and inventory management**.